-Our common stock has been publicly traded only since April 2, 2014, and the trading volumes for our stock have been relatively small due to the fact that only 18% of our outstanding shares were sold in our initial public offering, and the holders of the balance of our outstanding common stock are subject to lock-up agreements that prohibit sales of their shares for at least 180 days after our initial public offering.
-After the lock-ups expire, we expect more shares to be sold in the public market.
+Our common stock has been publicly traded only since April 2, 2014, and the trading volumes for our stock have been relatively small due to the fact that only 18% of our outstanding shares were sold in our initial public offering, and the holders of the balance of our outstanding common stock were subject to lock-up agreements that prohibited sales of their shares until September 29, 2014.
+Now that the lock-ups have expired, we expect more shares to be sold in the public market.
 However, our trading volumes may remain relatively small for some time for various reasons, including the fact that we are new to the public markets and not well known to analysts, investors, and others who could influence demand for our shares.
 Further, because we are a relatively small company without an established history of profitability, the range of investors willing to invest in our shares may be relatively limited.
-As a result of these factors, our shares can be susceptible to sudden, rapid declines in price, especially when holders of large blocks of shares seek exit positions, or when large blocks of shares are sold upon vesting of our restricted stock awards and restricted stock units to cover the holders' tax obligations.
+As a result of these factors, our shares can be susceptible to sudden, rapid declines in price, especially when large blocks of shares are sold by investors or upon exercise of employee stock options or vesting of restricted stock and restricted stock unit awards and the subsequent or concurrent sale of shares to cover the holders' tax obligations.
 Sales of substantial amounts of common stock by stockholders, or even the potential for such sales, may cause the market price to decline, which could make it more difficult for our stockholders to sell their shares at the time or price they desire, and could also impair our ability to raise capital through the sale of equity securities.